Jasperino64/dsc-phase-1-project-v2-4/README.md

 ## Business Problem

-Find some the best genres, actors, and writers.
+Find some of the best genres, actors, and writers.

 ***
 Questions to consider:
 * What are the business's pain points related to this project?
+Cleaning comma delimited genres
 * How did you pick the data analysis question(s) that you did?
 * Why are these questions important from a business perspective?
 ***